Remi-Huguet/dashboard_freelance/README.md

 ```

 # Future features / improvements
+Maybe I won't continue working on this project, but here are some ideas to improve the project :
 - Improve the invoice management
 - Automatization system linked with github
 - Better interface for the tasks management
 - Use the OAuth Google connexion for something

+# Branches
+There are 3 branches
+- dev : Where I develop the app
+- prod : Got changes when a version or a hotfix is maked, evrything here is stable and completely tested
+- main : contain the same code of the prod

+# Commit convention
+I used a basic commit convention to write them :
+- Commits start with [ADD] [FIX] [RM] to indicate what it contains
+- Then it describes in general what changes where made